ciselab/CPS_SPA_Detection_Tool/README.md

 ## Manual Validation
 To generate the .md files for manual validation of this tool, run `results_analyses_to_md_csv.py`.
-Currently, only a selection of files are being analysed.
+Currently, only a selection of files are being analysed (see `list_analyse_files` in the `main` function).

+After the .md files have been generated, `analysis_cleanup.py` needs to be run.